SyncfusionExamples/Getting-Started-Sunburst-Chart-Xamarin/README.md

 # Getting Started Sunburst Chart Xamarin

-This repository contains samples for how to get started with the [Syncfusion Xamarin.Forms Sunburst Chart](https://help.syncfusion.com/xamarin/sunburst-chart/getting-started) control.
+This repository contains samples to get started with the [Syncfusion Xamarin.Forms Sunburst Chart](https://help.syncfusion.com/xamarin/sunburst-chart/getting-started) control.
 The sunburst chart is used for visualizing hierarchical data.
 The circle at the center represents the root level of hierarchy, and the outer circles represent the higher levels of hierarchy.

 ## Syncfusion controls: